CLR User-Defined Types

 Deep integration with other related server features.
 Once you define your own UDT, you can use it in all contexts where you can use a system type in SQL Server, including column definitions, and as variables, parameters, function results, cursors, triggers, and replication.

-For more detailed information, see the version of SQL Server Books Online for the version of SQL Server you are using.
+For more detailed information, see the SQL Server documentation for the version of SQL Server you're using.